swissniggi/DBAdmin/README.md

 (based on https://github.com/swissniggi/DBAdminPHP)

-!!
-The Ajax-Version requires the new kijs-Framework // mail me for more details !!
+!! requires the new kijs-Framework // mail me for more details !!

-Folder dumps/ is ignored: contains Files to big to commit

 ==> additional folder 'dumps' must be created in root directory on install